Turnout

 Obesity as a Secondary Condition to Sleep Apnea

-Obesity can be a significant risk factor for sleep apnea, as excess weight often leads to airway obstruction during sleep.
-We understand that this connection is particularly relevant for veterans, many of whom may struggle with weight management due to various factors, including medication side effects.
+Obesity can be a secondary condition, as it affects sleep quality.
+We understand that this connection is particularly relevant for veterans, many of whom may struggle due to various factors, including medication side effects.

-Remember, you are not alone in this journey.
-We're here to help you navigate these challenges and advocate for your health.
+Remember, you are not alone.
+We're here to help you navigate your options.

 This flowchart guides veterans through understanding the link between obesity and sleep apnea and the steps they can take to file for VA benefits.
 Follow the arrows to see how to document your situation and advocate for your health.